ajalt/clikt/docs/commands.md

 [`requireObject`][requireObject] functions will walk up the context tree until they find a [`obj`][Context.obj] with the given type.
 If no such object exists, they will either return `null`, throw an exception, or create an instance of the object and store it on the command's context, depending on which function you use.
-Since each context only has a single `obj`, if you need to store multiple objects on a single context, you could create a data class with everything you want to store and set that as your `obj`.
+If you need more than one object, you can pass a `key` to these functions, and they'll look for an object with that key and type in the context's `data` map.

-Note that the [`findOrSetObject`][findOrSetObject] property is lazy and won't set the Context's `obj` until its value is accessed.
+Keep in mind that the [`findOrSetObject`][findOrSetObject] property is lazy and won't set the Context's `obj` until its value is accessed.
 If you need to set an object for subcommands without accessing the property, you should use [`currentContext.findOrSetObject`][Context.findOrSetObject], or set [`currentContext.obj`][Context.obj] or [`Context.Builder.obj`][builder.obj] directly, instead.

 === "Eager initialization with findOrSetObject"
     ```kotlin